How_to_send_the_JSON_data_from_a_Drupal_8_1

-How to send the JSON data from a Drupal 8 site?
+How to send JSON data from a Drupal 8 website

-Imagine a situation: your mobile application needs to get some information from your site on Drupal 8 using JSON.
-How to do it without much effort and installing additional modules, how to change the JSON array programmatically, and send the JSON data with and without using Views - all of these you will learn from this article.
+Imagine a situation: your mobile application needs to get some information from your website on Drupal 8 using JSON.
+How to do it without much effort and installing additional modules?
+How to change the JSON array and send the JSON data with and without using Views?
+All of the answers are in this article.

-Several ways to create and send data in the JSON format in Drupal 8
+How to create and send JSON data in Drupal 8

 Good news!
-You do not need to write code or download additional modules to configure the sending of JSON data using REST and to customize a JSON array.
-Everything you need is already in the core of Drupal 8.
+You do not need to write code or download additional modules to configure the sending of JSON data using REST and customize a JSON array.
+Everything you need is already in the Drupal 8 core.
 First of all, you need to install the Views and Rest modules and determine an exported content type.
-If you have never worked and are not familiar with the Rest module, I recommend that you familiarize yourself with this guide before reading the rest of the article.
+If you have never worked and are not familiar with the Rest module, I recommend that you read this guide on RESTful web services in Drupal 8 before continuing with the rest of the article.

 Step 1